paf31/stack-safety-for-free/index.markdown

 date:   August 8, 2015
 abstract: |
   Free monads are a useful tool for abstraction, separating specification from interpretation.
-  However, a naive free monad implementation can lead to stack overflow depending on the evaluation model of the host language.
-This paper develops a stack-safe free monad transformer in _PureScript_, a strict Haskell-like language compiling to Javascript, and demonstrates certain applications - a safe implementation of coroutines, and a generic mechanism for building stack-safe control operators.
+  However, a naïve free monad implementation can lead to stack overflow depending on the evaluation model of the host language.
+This paper develops a stack-safe free monad transformer in _PureScript_, a strict Haskell-like language compiling to Javascript, and demonstrates certain applications - a safe implementation of coroutines, a safe list monad transformer, and a generic mechanism for building stack-safe control operators.
 ---

 ## Introduction